microsoft/MIDI/README.md

 ## Philosophy - why is this Open Source?

 At Microsoft, we believe in the musician and music technology communities.
-We also know that the musician community is a small but highly motivated and interested community, including those who are both musicians and developers.
+We also know that the music creation tech community is a highly motivated and interested community, including those who are both musicians and developers who are working to move music technology forward.

 We recognize that standards like MIDI are living standards, with new transports and add-on capabilities added over time and that in the past, we haven't been quick to adopt those in